 ✓ 1 tablespoon coconut oil

 ✓ 1/2 pound ground turkey

 ✓ 1/4 teaspoon fresh cracked pepper

 - In a large skillet, heat oil over low-medium heat.
 Add turkey, breaking meat apart while cooking for two minutes.

 - Add onions and carrots, then stir until onions soften.
 Pour tomato, cilantro and pepper.

 - Remove meat from skillet.
 Spoon the mixture into the endive spear and serve.

 Endive Fun Facts

-Endive has distinctive, curly green leaves and a distinctive, flavorful "bite," which is why it's often combined with other greens in salads.
-It's also cooked and has found itself in soups, stir fries, and curry dishes.37
+A relative of chicory, endive is from the daisy family and native to Indonesia.
+It has distinctive, curly green leaves and a bitter flavor, which is why it's often combined with other greens in salads.
+It's also cooked and has found itself in soups,35 stir fries36 and curry dishes.37

 Pronounced "on-deeve," this veggie is loaded with a long list of nutrients, from vitamin A to B-carotenes, superoxide dismutase, manganese, copper and folate.